chromium/ballista/docs/design_notes.md

 **Date**: 2016-02-26

-In this document, I'll go over some of the design decisions in the current Ballista [API proposal](explainer.md), and go over how we address some common problems with similar APIs.
+In this document, I'll go over some of the design decisions in the current Ballista [API proposal](explainer.md), and highlight how we address some common problems with similar APIs.

 As the explainer sets out, nothing is set in stone.
 This doc just covers our